codertyler/marina-management/README.md

 # Marine Management Take Homes Test

-Rails Server + PostgreSQL back-end and React JS front-end Marine Management web-app.
+Rails Server + PostgreSQL database back-end and React JS front-end Marine Management web-app.

 It connects to the Rails Server to Display available boats with its respective dock number in a table.
 User can:
 * Add a boat